Minister departs UK govt in new blow to embattled Liz Truss

 Under Conservative Party rules, Truss is safe from a leadership challenge for a year, but the rules can be changed if enough lawmakers want it.
 There is fevered speculation about how many lawmakers have already submitted letters calling for a no-confidence vote.

-Some Conservative legislators believe Truss could be forced to resign if the party agrees on a successor.
+Some Conservative legislators think Truss could be forced to resign if the party agrees on a successor.

 As yet, there is no front-runner.
-Truss’ defeated Conservative leadership rival Rishi Sunak, House of Commons leader Penny Mordaunt and popular Defense Secretary Ben Wallace all have supporters, as does Hunt, who many see as the de facto prime minister already.
+Sunak, House of Commons leader Penny Mordaunt and popular Defense Secretary Ben Wallace all have supporters, as does Hunt, whom many see as the de facto prime minister already.

 Some even favor the return of Boris Johnson, who was ousted in the summer after becoming enmeshed in ethics scandals.